open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 underlying `TracerProvider`.

-Note: Users are advised against calling this operation more than once per `TracerProvider` as it may incur in unexpected side effects, limitations or race conditions, e.g. a single Shim `Tracer` being closed multiple times or multiple Shim `Tracer` having their close operation being called.
+Note: Users are advised against calling this operation more than once per `TracerProvider` as it may have unexpected side effects, limitations or race conditions, e.g. a single Shim `Tracer` being closed multiple times or multiple Shim `Tracer` having their close operation being called.